 Do you need an example?
 Here you are:

 Let me give you two different Chess training plans.
-One is simple but far from easy, the other one is easy but not simple.
+One is simple but far from easy, and the other one is easy but not simple.

 - Every day from 5 PM to 6 PM 1 hour of studying with Yusupov’s book series (starting from book 1, working all the way up to book 10).